ZBVI

-ZBVI 780 is an A.M. radio station broadcasting from Tortola, British Virgin Islands.
-Listed in the F.C.C. database with the callsign of ZBV, the station calls itself ZBVI on-air.
+ZBVI 780 is an AM radio station broadcasting from Tortola, British Virgin Islands.
 Although the station is located in the British Virgin Islands the broadcast reach extends to Anguilla, the United States Virgin Islands and Puerto Rico's islands Culebra and Vieques.
-In 1971 the United States banned cigarette radio advertising resulting in ZBVI having a category of niche advertising clients.
+In 1971 the United States banned cigarette radio advertising, resulting in ZBVI having a category of niche advertising clients.